-Know someone who is retaining their current room that you'd like to live?
-Did you retain and now you need to pull in your friend?
-The Pull-in process involves at least two residents - the person who retained, and the person who wants to live with them.
+Do you know someone who is retaining their current room that you'd like to live with?
+Or, did you retain and now you need to pull in a new roommate?
+The Pull-in process involves at least two residents - the person who retained and the person who wants to live with them.

-Residents being pulled in do NOT need to start a Room Selection application in advance.
-Just make sure that your friend who is retaining successfully does so, and then come on the assigned day of the building you are being pulled in - we'll provide instructions then!
+Residents being pulled in do not need to start a Room Selection application in advance.
+Just make sure that your friend who is retaining successfully does so, and then come on the assigned day of the building you are being pulled into - we'll provide instructions then!

-When Can I Pull Roommates In?
+When can I pull-in roommates?
 Where do I go?

 Who can participate?

-Any resident who is eligible for Room Selection who hasn't already confirmed a housing assignment through an earlier phase of Room Selection is eligible to Room with a Resident who Retained.
-You must come to the office with the person who retained their room and wishes to pull you in (or send a proxy form.)
-Students who are currently living off-campus or living in Greek housing are NOT eligible to be pulled-in.
+Any resident who is eligible for Room Selection who hasn't already confirmed a housing assignment through an earlier phase of Room Selection is eligible to room with a resident who retained.
+You must come to the Pull-In Meeting with the person who retained his or her room and wishes to pull you in (or send a Proxy Form).
+Students who are currently living off-campus are not eligible to be pulled-in.

 What is the process?